143rd Field Artillery Regiment: Subordinate units

-Bravo Battery is stationed at Ventura, CA and has a detachment in Santa Maria, CA. Bravo is organized identically to Alpha battery and consists of a battery headquarters, two firing platoons, a supply section, and two ammunition sections.
+Bravo Battery is stationed at Ventura, CA and has a detachment in Fresno, CA. Bravo is organized identically to Alpha battery and consists of a battery headquarters, two firing platoons, a supply section, and two ammunition sections.
 Each firing platoon consists of three howitzer sections, a platoon headquarters section, and platoon operations center composed of fire direction center section personnel.